 Revaluation reserve comprises the cumulative net change in the fair value of land and Vassiliko port.
-When revalued land is sold, the portion of the revaluation reserve that relates to that asset, and that is effectively realised, is transferred directly to retained earnings.
+The revaluation reserve is not distributable.
+When revalued item is sold, the portion of the revaluation reserve that relates to that asset, and that is effectively realised, is transferred directly to retained earnings.